RobertARandolph/AdmiralBumbleBee.com/_posts/2019-10-12-The-problem-with-the-Drum-Dial.md

 * Wood - Wood hoops present an uneven flexible force usually.
 The grain of the wood varies, along with the flexibility, across the hoop.
 This variance results in a single tension rod being cable of presenting force to a large part of the head (near stiff part of hoop) or a small part of the head (near a flexible part of the hoop).
 Some wood hoops are very stiff, and some are not, with the elastic modulus varying depending on the species and cut of the wood.
 * Die Cast - Die cast hoops are _usually_ the stiffest, and present a consistently even force given minimal input from the tension rods.
 With high-quality die cast hoops it's possible to _almost_ evenly stretch the entire drum head film with only two tension rods.

-Surely these differences do not matter, because the purpose of the drum dial is to tension the head based in the film's tension?
+Surely these differences do not matter, because the purpose of the Drum Dial is to tension the head based in the film's tension?
 RIGHT? **RIGHT??**

 Unfortunately not.

-The drum dial _does_ give you an indication of the current film tension, but it does not indicate _how_ to adjust it.
-The response to the data from the drum dial varies based on what is influencing the data, in this case: the drum hoop.
+The Drum Dial _does_ give you an indication of the current film tension, but it does not indicate _how_ to adjust it.
+The response to the data from the Drum Dial varies based on what is influencing the data, in this case: the drum hoop.

 Turning a single tension rod does more than increasing tension on a single point.
 Depending on the type of hoop a variety of things can happen: